aloth/trackless-links/README.md

 Trackless Links is a comprehensive Safari Extension for iOS that transforms how you browse the web.
 It automatically removes tracking parameters for privacy, redirects you away from unwanted sites to better alternatives, and restores website functionality that sites often break or disable.

+Crafted with the Liquid Glass design language, the entire experience feels light, tactile, and right at home on the latest iPhone lineup.

 ## ✨ Key Features

 ### 🛡️ Privacy Protection